‘The Bachelor’ 2017 Spoilers: Reality Steve Reveals Final 2 And Nick Viall’s Win

 A post shared by bachelorabc (@bachelorabc) on

-Although Viall ultimately picks Grimaldi finds love by the end of this season of The Bachelor, not everyone in convinced that things will work out.
+Although Viall ultimately finds love by the end of this season of The Bachelor, not everyone in convinced that things will work out.
 In fact, even Reality Steve believes that Viall and Grimaldi’s relationship isn’t built to last.

 “Will they last?
 Probably not.
 Despite everything that Nick claims, he did this season to strictly promote his career,” Steve explained.
 “No different than any other lead.
 He’s been taking acting classes in LA for a while now, so if Vanessa is even considering this relationship to be serious, she’s gonna have to move to LA for this to work.
 Sorry, but Nick is not moving to Canada.”

-That being said, Celeb Dirty Laundry reports that Grimaldi doesn’t take home Viall’s final rose.
+That being said, Celeb Dirty Laundry reported that Grimaldi doesn’t take home Viall’s final rose.
 Instead, the website believes Reality Steve is wrong in his prediction and that Olympios will actually win it all.

 Who Won The Bachelor 2017 Spoilers: Nick Viall’s Season 21 Winner Corinne Olympios, Not… https://t.co/BiIv0cXlEv pic.twitter.com/E1BocsaTBK